 (i) Recall that, for a simplicial complex $\Delta$, the height of $I_\Delta$ is 1 if and only if $[I_{\Delta^\vee}]_1 \ne 0$.

 (ii) The last equality follows from the fact that which can be seen from Theorem \ref{lambda vs gamma} and the construction of linear strands. \end{proof}

-\begin{example} It is well-know that local cohomology modules as well as free resolutions depend on the characteristic of the base field, the most recurrent example being the Stanley-Reisner ideal associated to a minimal triangulation of $\mathbb{P}_{\bR}^2$.
-Thus, Lyubeznik numbers also depend on the characteristic.
-Namely, consider the ideal in $R=\kk[x_1,\dots, x_6]$:
+\begin{example} It is well-know that local cohomology modules as well as free resolutions depend on the characteristic of the base field so Lyubeznik numbers depend on the characteristic as well.
+The most recurrent example is the Stanley-Reisner ideal associated to a minimal triangulation of $\mathbb{P}_{\bR}^2$, i.e. the ideal in $R=\kk[x_1,\dots, x_6]$:

 2mm

 $I=(x_1x_2x_3,x_1x_2x_4,x_1x_3x_5,x_2x_4x_5,x_3x_4x_5,x_2x_3x_6,x_1x_4x_6,x_3x_4x_6,x_1x_5x_6,x_2x_5x_6).$

 2mm